daticahealth/Datica-V3/site/content/pages/index.md

     block_body: 'The ADT message is one of the most common messages in HL7.
 It covers a lot of use cases such as admissions, cancellation of admits, merging of patient data, etc. This is the reason why there is such a long list of possible events and message types that could be sent.'
     block_image: /assets/hl7_series.jpg
     color_theme: gray-700
+    button_label: 'Check out the academy'
+    icon_align: right
+    button_icon: /assets/icons/icon-angle-right.svg
+    button_classes: button-primary
+    button_link: 60962021-f154-4cd2-a1d7-035a12b6da9e
+  -
+    type: text_image
+    block_title: 'Our Most Popular Blog Article This Month'
+    block_body: 'FHIR stands for Fast Healthcare Interoperability Resources.
+Developed by Health Level Seven International (commonly known as HL7), it’s an interoperability specification for the exchange of healthcare information electronically.
+The aim of FHIR is to address the growing digitization of the healthcare industry and the need for patient records to be readily “available, discoverable, and understandable.”
+Here’s a closer look at FHIR, its potential benefits and challenges.'
+    color_theme: gray-700
     button_label: 'Read the blog'
     icon_align: right
     button_icon: /assets/icons/icon-angle-right.svg